segmentio/segment-docs/src/guides/duplicate-data.md

 ## 99% deduplication

 Segment has a special deduplication service that sits behind the `api.segment.com` endpoint and attempts to drop 99% of duplicate data.
-To achieve it, Segment stores at least 24 hours worth of event `messageId`s, which allows Segment systems to deduplicate any data that appears with the same `messageId` within the stored values.
+Segment stores at least 24 hours' worth of event `messageId`s, which allows Segment to deduplicate any data that appears with the same `messageId` within the stored values.

 Segment deduplicates on the event's `messageId`, _not_ on the contents of the event payload.
 Segment doesn't have a built-in way to deduplicate data for events that don't generate `messageId`s.